andrewhead/codescoop/README.md

 When possible, I use this style guide for Coffeescript: https://github.com/polarmobile/coffeescript-style-guide

+#### Equality checks

+When implementing equality checks, call the method `equals`.
+The method should take in another object as a parameter and return a Boolean of whether the two objects are equal.

+#### Accessors

+Members of an object should only be accessed by other objects through accessors (`get` methods).

+#### Enums

 When defining enums, define each field as an object.
 This make comparisons with an equals sign use values that are exclusive to each class, instead of comparing just on the